 Is smoothing good for thin hair?

-It is advisable to not go for hair smoothing treatment if you have thin locks as it makes the hair strands even finer and results in breakage.
+Dr.K.Harish Kumar, MD, DVL, recommends not going for hair smoothing treatment if you have thin locks as it makes the hair strands even finer and results in breakage.
 If you are looking for a treatment to reduce frizz and add shine, it is better to go for natural homemade remedies.